Drug Shortages and Discontinuations

 Note: K-Dur tablets are no longer available, but were scored, sustained-release tablets that could be broken in half or dispersed in water.
 Though Sandoz K-20 tablets (NPN: 02242261) are also scored, sustained-release tablets, Sandoz suggests that K-20 long-acting tablets should not be split and must be swallowed whole to retain their sustained-release properties.
 Jamp Pharma confirmed that dividing their K-20 tablets (NPN: 80013007) would compromise the sustained-release properties of the tablets.
 This could be clinically significant as modified release formulations slow the release of potassium to avoid high local concentrations which may lead to gastric irritation.
 (Note: modified release solid dosage forms have been associated with a low risk of GI ulceration/bleeding in some circumstances and caution is necessary in people with delayed GI transit or impaired GI motility.)
 Splitting tablets may also lead to dose inaccuracy.

-US-labelled 1 mg, 2 mg, and 5 mg capsules have been imported and will be temporarily listed on the Saskatchewan Drug Plan Formulary.
+US-labelled 5 mg capsules have been imported and are temporarily listed on the Saskatchewan Drug Plan Formulary.
 See DPEBB bulletin for details.

 - See document regarding use for hypertension and PTSD.